zalando/logbook/README.md

 - **Logging**: of HTTP requests and responses, including the body; partial logging (no body) for unauthorized requests
 - **Customization**: of logging format, logging destination, and conditions that request to log
-- **Support**: for Servlet containers, Apache’s HTTP client, and (via its elegant API) other frameworks
+- **Support**: for Servlet containers, Apache’s HTTP client, Square's OkHttp, and (via its elegant API) other frameworks
 - Optional obfuscation of sensitive data
 - [Spring Boot](http://projects.spring.io/spring-boot/) Auto Configuration
 - [Scalyr](docs/scalyr.md) compatible